 Your PulsePoint implementation begins with developing an implementation plan and registering online.
 Therefore, you should kick off your implementation by taking these first two steps:

 Once you’ve ensured that your agency is committed to a PulsePoint implementation, complete the online registration form.
-Completing the registration form marks the formal start of your implementation with PulsePoint and gives us the information we need to support you.
-After contacting you to confirm the information and to address any questions or concerns, we then provide you with a unique key for accessing PulsePoint’s “sandbox” server.
-This enables you to move to step 2.
+Completing the registration marks the formal start of your implementation with PulsePoint and gives us and our implementation partner, Physio-Control, the information needed to support you.
+After contacting you to confirm the information and establish a formal business relationship, we provide you with a unique key and password to share with your CAD vendor to access PulsePoint’s “sandbox” (pre-production) server.

 Connect Your CAD System to the PulsePoint Sandbox Server